Dortmund: Public transportation

 For public transportation, the city has an extensive Stadtbahn and bus system.
 The Stadtbahn has eight lines (U41 to U47 and U49) serving Dortmund and the large suburb of Lünen in the north.
 The trains that run on the line are in fact lightrails as many lines travel along a track in the middle of the street instead of underground further from the city centre.
 The minimum service interval is 2.5 minutes, although the usual pattern is that each line runs at 5 to 10 minute intervals.
-On Sundays the trains run at a 15 minute interval.
+On Sundays the trains run at a 15-minute interval.
 In April 2008, the newly constructed east–west underground light rail line was opened, completing the underground service in the city centre and replacing the last trams on the surface.

 A number of bus lines complete the Dortmund public transport system.
 Night buses replace Stadtbahn services between 1:30 am and 7:30 am on weekends and public holidays.
 The central junction for the night bus service is Reinoldikirche in the city centre, where all night bus lines start and end.

-The H-Bahn at Dortmund University of Technology is a hanging monorail built specifically to shuttle passengers between the university's two campuses, which are now also flanked by research laboratories and other high-tech corporations and startups.
+The H-Bahn at Technical University of Dortmund is a hanging monorail built specifically to shuttle passengers between the university's two campuses, which are now also flanked by research laboratories and other high-tech corporations and startups.
 A nearly identical monorail system transfers passengers at Düsseldorf Airport.